Architectural visualization is a skill of creating images or animations that show a future look of a building.

-People always tend to see a product before purchase it, so the next time while you are searching through a catalogue to buy a house, jewelry or a car, you may find that images you see are not real ones but rather 3D renders.
+Everyone wants to see a product before buying it.
+So the next time while listing through a catalog to buy a house, jewelry or a car, you may find that the images you see are not photographs, but renders.

 In ancient days, emperors and kings wanted to see how their precious palaces or tombs or gardens will look before they building them.
 So we assume that sketches on stones, muddy-sculptures or drawings on papyrus, were the first forms of visualization.